stablemarkets/ChiRP/README.md

 You can contribute in two ways:

 1. Contribute to base code: First, start an issue in this repository with the proposed modification.
 Fork this repository, make changes/enhancements, then submit a pull request.
 The issue will be closed once the pull request is merged.
 2. Contribute an example: First, start an issue in the [companion site's repository](https://github.com/stablemarkets/ChiRPsite).
 Fork the repository and add a new example to `examples.Rmd`.
-Use `devtools::build_site()` to build the site.
+Use `rmarkdown::render_site()` to build the site.
 Submit a pull request in that same repository.
 The issue will be closed once updates are merged.

 ## Contact
 The corresponding package author is Arman Oganisian (email: aoganisi@upenn.edu).
-You can follow updates about the package on [twitter](https://twitter.com/StableMarkets) .
+You can follow updates about the package on [twitter](https://twitter.com/StableMarkets).